acaruso7/Algorithms/README.md

 # Algorithms
-A repo for various algorithms, Hacker Rank, and Leetcode problems (Python)
+A repo for various algorithms and Hacker Rank practice problems (Python)